ConnectIt: A Framework for Static and Incremental Parallel Graph Connectivity Algorithms: Framework

 We first introduce the following correctness definition for spanning forest sampling methods, which ensures that the sample methods compose correctly with all finish methods that are subsequently applied.

 \begin{definition}[Sampling for Spanning Forest] Given an undirected graph $G(V, E)$ let $\mathcal{E}_{S}$ denote the set of forest edges generated by a sampling method $\mathcal{S}$, and $C$ denote the connectivity labeling after applying $S$.
-The sampling method $\mathcal{S}$ is \defn{correct} if \begin{enumerate}[label=(\arabic*)] \item The sampling method satisfies Definition~\ref{def:sampling_produces_trees}. \item $\textsc{Connectivity}(V, \mathcal{E}_{S}) = C$, i.e., finding the connected components on the spanning forest edges induces the connectivity labeling $C$. \item Each edge $e=(u,v) \in \mathcal{E}_{S}$ is assigned to exactly one non-root vertex, and no vertex has more than one edge assigned to it. \end{enumerate}
+The sampling method $\mathcal{S}$ is \defn{correct} if \begin{enumerate}[label=(\arabic*)] \item The sampling method satisfies Definition~\ref{def:sampling_produces_trees}. \item $\textsc{Connectivity}(V, \mathcal{E}_{S}) = C$, i.e., finding the connected components on the spanning forest edges induces the connectivity labeling $C$. \item Each edge $e=(u,v) \in \mathcal{E}_{S}$ is assigned to exactly one non-root vertex, and no vertex is assigned more than one edge. \end{enumerate}

 \end{definition} Requirement~\ref{def:sv_orig} is simply the original notion of correctness for sampling algorithms in the context of connected components.
 Requirement~\ref{def:sv_one} corresponds to the intuitive notion that the connectivity labeling generated by the sampling method corresponds is equivalent to contracting the subset of spanning forest edges returned by the method.
 Requirement~\ref{def:sv_two} is required to correctly compose the output of our sampling methods with our finish methods.
 We now discuss how to adapt each of the sampling methods presented in Section~\ref{subsec:sampling} to satisfy the requirements of Definition~\ref{def:samplingvalidity}.